Shadow Warrior 3: Reception

 Game Informer liked how the game didn't take itself too seriously, but criticized the lack of variety, saying that it "relies too heavily on the same grunts, which pose little threat and end up stealing excitement from almost every battle".
 While Rock Paper Shotgun enjoyed the finisher mechanic, they disliked Lo Wang's one liners, saying they were "overly cocky" and "unfunny".
-Criticism has emerged over its stereotypical caricatures.